-Comprising The Grassmarket, West Port, Victoria Street, Cowgate, Candlemaker Row and Merchant Street, and joining onto the Royal Mile & Old Town and the Southside, the Grassmarket can easily, and is best enjoyed, on foot.
+Comprising of the Grassmarket, West Port, Victoria Street, Cowgate, Candlemaker Row and Merchant Street, and joining onto the Royal Mile, Old Town and the Southside, the Grassmarket can easily, and is best enjoyed, on foot.

-If you love all things Harry Potter, the Grassmarket is sure to tingle your magical senses – not only is the cobbled Victoria Street thought by many to be the inspiration for Diagon Alley, but the street also has two shops packed with everything young witches and wizards need for a term at Hogwarts.
+If you love all things Harry Potter, the Grassmarket is sure to tingle your magical senses.
+Not only do many Potter fans think cobbled Victoria Street is reminiscent of magical Diagon Alley, but the street also has two shops packed with everything young witches and wizards need for a term at Hogwarts.

 Get a real sense of Hogwarts and the Wizarding World in Edinburgh in our guide to The Ultimate Harry Potter Guide to Edinburgh >

 The Grassmarket also has its own wizard connections.
 In what is now the location of a Quaker Meeting House, in the 17th century it was the site of the home of Major Weir, ‘the Wizard of the West Bow’.
 Together with his sister, he was executed for witchcraft in 1670 and although the house was demolished in 1829, images of Weir’s ghostly figure have been reported walking through the building’s walls.

 Discover more about all-things magical in our guide to Edinburgh's Witches & Wizards >

 Visit a 17th century church

 The first church to be built in Post-Reformation Scotland, Greyfriars Kirk was founded in 1620 and as well as being home to a welcoming and active congregation, is one of Edinburgh’s most visited churches.